Geo-Web-Project/HackFSProject/README.md

 - Presenting iOS notifications in the background
 - A foreground Apple Watch app + UI
 - An Apple Watch complication that updates in the background

+## Geo Web Litepaper

+A litepaper to explore and define the Geo Web idea was started prior to the HackFS.
+The first draft was about 80% complete prior to hackathon kick-off.
+It is available for review [here](https://github.com/Geo-Web-Project/HackFSProject/blob/master/Geo%20Web%20Litepaper_Draft%201.pdf).